happsie/roundabout/README.md

 ## Usage

 1. Create a configuration file using `.yml`, see example configuration as an example
-2. Start Roundabout `roundabout start --config=config.yml`
+2. Start Roundabout `roundabout start`

+## Options

+* loglevel - Possible values are info, debug and error
+* config - specify the configuration file path (default config.yml)

 ## Example config